-Direction: A pop-up menu to specify the dimension in which the recorded movement is applied to the destination object: Horizontal and Vertical (X and Y), Horizontal (only X), or Vertical (only Y).
+Direction: Available when Mode is set to Point, a pop-up menu to specify the dimension in which the recorded movement is applied to the destination object: Horizontal and Vertical (X and Y), Horizontal (only X), or Vertical (only Y).

-Tracker Preview: A preview providing a magnified view of the tracking reference area for a selected tracker.
+Tracker Preview: Available when Mode is set to Point, a preview providing a magnified view of the tracking reference area for a selected tracker.
 The preview updates as you adjust the position of the tracker in the canvas.
 You can drag in the preview area to adjust the position of the tracker.
 When you do so, the image in the preview area moves around the red crosshair representing the tracker, and the tracker moves in the canvas.
 You can also Option-drag left or right in the preview area to decrease or increase the size reference pattern to be analyzed in the canvas.
 (You can also adjust the Track Size slider, described below, to achieve the same result.)

-Auto-Zoom: A pop-up menu to choose a magnification level when positioning the tracker in the canvas.
+Auto-Zoom: Available when Mode is set to Point, a pop-up menu to choose a magnification level when positioning the tracker in the canvas.
 You can zoom in on the canvas when searching for an ideal tracking reference pattern.
-There are four choices: None, 2x, 4x, and 8x.
+There are five options: None, 2x, 4x, 8x, and 16x.

-Auto-Zoom Mode: A pop-up menu to set the display of the auto-zoomed tracker in the canvas.
-There are three choices:
+Auto-Zoom Mode: Available when Mode is set to Point, a pop-up menu to set the display of the auto-zoomed tracker in the canvas.
+There are three options: